fortran-lang/fortran-lang.org/CONTRIBUTING.md

 this is in contrast to many websites that are _dynamic_, meaning they can serve different content depending on the user and the inputs supplied by the user.

-Structural components of the website are written in the Jekyll [Liquid](https://github.com/Shopify/liquid/wiki) templating language for static features, and javascript for dynamic features.
+Structural components of the website are written in the Jekyll [Liquid](https://github.com/Shopify/liquid/wiki) templating language for static features, and JavaScript for dynamic features.

 __Do I need to know HTML to contribute?__